wein.plus

 See under pile.

 Term (also flor yeast) for special yeasts of the species Saccharomyces bayanus, capensis, cheriensis, fermentati, montuliensis and rouxii.
-These are able to convert the sugar into alcohol in the first anaerobic phase (without oxygen) of fermentation.
-The flor yeasts can then switch the metabolism to aerobic (with oxygen), so that a waxy, initially white coating is formed from alcohol and oxygen, which coats the individual yeast cells.
-This causes the yeast cells to rise to the surface and form a centimetre-thick layer (film), which becomes increasingly brown in colour.
+These can convert the sugar into alcohol in the first anaerobic phase (without oxygen) of fermentation.
+The metabolism is then switched to aerobic (with oxygen), so that a waxy, initially white coating is formed from alcohol and oxygen, which coats the individual yeast cells.
+The yeast cells rise to the surface and form a centimetre-thick layer (film), which becomes increasingly brown in colour.

 Voices of our members